 Was I right to believe that things could have worked out there?

-Whatever you got wrong, you can be sure to get right on your next attempt— plus you’ll most likely be more willing to listen to feedback and criticism on the way.
+Whatever you got wrong, you can be sure to get right on your next attempt.
+Plus, you’ll likely be more open to feedback and criticism on the way.

 It Drives Flexibility

 We are all vulnerable to becoming set in our ways, particularly if our approaches have generally worked before.
 We get into familiar grooves and go through the motions without really thinking about what we’re doing.
 Why put effort into diversifying your skills if everything you touch turns to gold?

 Having a plan fall short can remind you of the importance of keeping an open mind, and free you to go back to the drawing board and come up with something better.
 It’s said that necessity is the mother of invention, after all, and there’s nothing quite like professional failure to convince you that you need to be open to change.

 A business starts out with a particular goal or plan in mind, and either fails outright or realizes ahead of time that it won’t work.
 Instead of shutting down, the business figure out what it’s actually best at and resolves to do that instead — pivoting.

 Instagram started out as a Foursquare-inspired app with broad functionality, but its creators realized that it wasn’t a good business model, and decided to focus on mobile photography.
 That certainly seems to have worked out for them!